Get ready to ‘spring forward’: Daylight saving time begins soon - NewsBreak

 Standard time will give way to daylight saving time on March 13 at 2 a.m. in just about every state in the U.S.; Hawaii and most of Arizona don’t honor the biannual clock change, and therefore will get to stay on their current time.

-While daylight saving time will usher in later sunsets for the months ahead — something many eagerly anticipate during the long nights of winter — it also means we’ll lose a precious hour during the weekend when the time change takes place.How to see Starlink satellites near you
+While daylight saving time will usher in later sunsets for the months ahead — something many eagerly anticipate during the long nights of winter — it also means we’ll lose a precious hour during the weekend when the time change takes place.What is a ‘frost quake’?
+Listen to the sound of the cold-weather phenomenon

 Research suggests that the disruption can have negative impacts on people’s health, including sleep loss and heart problems.
 It can also mess with the body’s internal clock, which in turn is linked to obesity, depression and diabetes, among other issues, the Associated Press reports.